drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *Meaning that*
 If you begin a sentence *Meaning that....*, you are probably trying to express something like *In other words,...* *Meaning that....* usually indicates a sentence fragment.
 #### *medium*, *media*
-*Media* as a mass noun is perfectly okay: *The media are investigating Anthony Weiner's tweets.* When referring to a single medium, such as TV, radio, etc., use *medium.* When referring to more than one medium, use *media,* never *mediums*: *Shep Gordon has promoted a variety of artists in several media: live performance, television, films, and books.* *Mediums* is the plural of *medium,* i.e., a person who claims to be in contact with the spirit world: *Madame Xsaya is a medium who charges $500 for a seance* or sizes of things: *Old Navy was sold out of large T-shirts--I could only find mediums.*
+*Media* as a mass noun is perfectly okay: *The media are investigating Anthony Weiner's tweets.* When referring to a single medium, such as TV, radio, etc., use *medium.* When referring to more than one medium, use *media,* never *mediums*: *Shep Gordon has promoted a variety of artists in several media: live performances, television, films, and books.* *Mediums* is the plural of *medium,* i.e., a person who claims to be in contact with the spirit world: *Madame Xsaya is a medium who charges $500 for a seance* or sizes of things: *Old Navy was sold out of large T-shirts--I could only find mediums.*
 #### *moreso*
 The one-word spelling *moreso* is gaining in usage and at least one dictionary accepts it.
 Still, though, most usage is of the two-word phrase *more so.* Maybe in ten years, *moreso* will be fully accepted, but it's not there yet.